BreCkver/st-codeChallenge/README.md

 * Fields in the form everyone is mandatories
 * File shouldn't empty
 * Stored in database
+* Summary Page where you can access by file process id

 #### Out of Scope
 * Transaction date and its validation then can be existed transaction from future
 * It's obvious that transaction was decrease/increase the balance account already, so there isn't validation about balance account
 * Files different format to csv
+* Transaction identifier isn't validated, so this value can be duplicated

 ## Project structure
 The architecture in this moment is simple, so it has the next structure: